steveoc64/petstore/README.md

 Which I can get around easily by creating a non-basic string type, set it to `api_key` and then pass this through.
 Doing this cleans up the linter output, but then causes the `apiKeyMatcher` to break, since its assuming the input is a string.
+Would need more time to clean this up if its deemed important.

 ## Notes on out of scope possibilities with more code generation